BabylonJS

 };

-The animation will update the sphere’s position from its original point to its ending position for 60 frames and then loop back to the beginning.
-We also set up a cleanup function to stop the animation when the component unmounts.
+The animation will update the sphere’s scaling from its original point to its ending position for 30 frames and then loop back to the beginning.

 How to use Custom models with BabylonJS